mwiraszka/LondonChessClub/README.md

 - 🚀 Sort album images in Image Viewer component based on caption text
 - 🐛 Various minor bug fixes
 - 🔧 Test various local storage & CloudFront cache configurations, requiring repeated deployments and version bumps
+- 🔧 Implement versioning on local storage keys to prevent the possibility of old state objects from being used
 - 🔧 Remove unnecessary Angular Service Worker to prevent any undesired caching of stale data

 </details>